-- (1) A notice given to an employee under this Part has no effect if: - (i) the notice period coincides with a period during which the employee is on annual vacation, leave, temporary layoff, strike or lockout or is unavailable for work due to a strike or lockout or medical reasons; or - (ii) the employment continues after the notice period ends. - (2) Once notice is given to an employee under this Part, the employee's wage rate, or any other condition of employment, must not be altered without the written consent of: - (i) the employee; and - (ii) a Trade Union representing the employee.
+- (a) A notice of layoff given to an Employee has no effect if: - (1) The notice is issued when the Employee is on annual vacation, leave, medical leave, strike or lockout; or - (2) Employment continues after the notice period ends. - (b) Once notice of layoff has been given, the Employee's wage rate or any other condition of employment must not be altered without the written consent of both the Employee and the Union.